mauriciolarroque/Bikeshare-Case-Study/README.md

 After the ZIPs were downloaded, I made two separate folders.
 One had the original files for future reference, while the other had the CSVs I would be editing and cleaning.
 > [!NOTE]
 > The data did **not** include information about individual users.
 Each row just represented a bike ride that had taken place, and a column called `member_casual` indicated whether the person who went on that ride was a member or a casual user.
-Thus, I was unable to analyze individual user habits or count the number of members compared to casual riders, which introduced some limitation to the analysis.
+Thus, I was unable to analyze individual user habits or count the number of members compared to casual riders, which introduced some inherent limitations to the analysis.

 <br>